 Robust assessments of the implications of standards on lived experiences are still lacking in the literature, but are essential for equity analysis that translates into just practice.
-While the estimation of the benefits of increased mobility or accessibility, or reducing burdens is commonplace in the literature, there is a need to associate them to outcomes, including life and neighbourhood satisfaction, subjective well-being, mental and physical health, and social capital.
+While the estimation of the benefits of increased mobility or accessibility, or reducing burdens is commonplace in the literature, there is a need to associate them with outcomes, including life and neighbourhood satisfaction, subjective well-being, mental and physical health, and social capital.
+The literature must move beyond merely describing inequities and their contributing factors.
+Instead, it should incorporate causal methods that establish clear cause-and-effect relationships, enabling policymakers to quantify the impact of various policies and infrastructure decisions on advancing justice.

 Composite measures such as the transport-land-use index proposed by Appleyard et al. (2017) is an example of systems-thinking approach that links findings to quality-of-life proxies; they ground their measure in the principle of livability along corridors of varying levels of estimated transport-land-use integration.
 However, the methods could go further: they could be tied to absolute goals of integration or livability.
 Relatably, Higgs et al. (2019) develops an urban livability index and demonstrates the relationship between the population’s use of a certain mode in a neighbourhood and a one unit increase in the index.
 However, are there absolute minimums or maximums for the index or the mode-choice goals that should not be crossed?